Cricket: Bat and ball

 The three types of cricket balls used in international matches, all of the same size:

 i) A new white ball.
 White balls are mainly used in limited overs cricket, especially in matches played at night, under floodlights (left).

-ii) A used red ball.
+ii) A new red ball.
 Red balls are used in day Test cricket, first-class cricket and some other forms of cricket (center).

 iii) A used pink ball.
 Pink balls are used in day/night Test cricket (right).

 The essence of the sport is that a bowler delivers (i.e., bowls) the ball from their end of the pitch towards the batter who, armed with a bat, is "on strike" at the other end (see next sub-section: Basic gameplay).

 The bat is made of wood, usually Salix alba (white willow), and has the shape of a blade topped by a cylindrical handle.
 The blade must not be more than 4.25 in wide and the total length of the bat not more than 38 in.
 There is no standard for the weight, which is usually between 2 lb 7 oz and 3 lb (1.1 and 1.4 kg).

 The ball is a hard leather-seamed spheroid, with a circumference of 9 in.
 The ball has a "seam": six rows of stitches attaching the leather shell of the ball to the string and cork interior.
 The seam on a new ball is prominent and helps the bowler propel it in a less predictable manner.
 During matches, the quality of the ball deteriorates to a point where it is no longer usable; during the course of this deterioration, its behaviour in flight will change and can influence the outcome of the match.
 Players will, therefore, attempt to modify the ball's behaviour by modifying its physical properties.
 Polishing the ball and wetting it with sweat or saliva was legal, even when the polishing was deliberately done on one side only to increase the ball's swing through the air.
 The use of saliva has since been made illegal due to the COVID-19 pandemic.
 The acts of rubbing other substances into the ball, scratching the surface or picking at the seams constitute illegal ball tampering.